LangStream/documentation/pipeline-agents/input-and-output/vector-db-sink.md

 # vector-db-sink

-This agent writes to a vector database like [AstraDB](https://www.datastax.com/products/datastax-astra) or [Pinecone](https://docs.pinecone.io/).
+This agent writes vector data to vector databases.

-Different vector databases are configured slightly differently, but the LangStream declaration of configuration and pipeline in the application remains the same.
+LangStream currently supports [AstraDB](https://www.datastax.com/products/datastax-astra) and [Pinecone](https://docs.pinecone.io/).

+Astra DB and Pinecone are both of the type "vector-db-sink" in a LangStream pipeline, but the databases require different configuration values to map the vector data from the sink into the database.

-### Astra DB example
+## Astra DB example

 The Astra DB vector database connection is defined in configuration.yaml: